YuxuanZhao-Econ/ECON8208/README.md

 - `ECON8208Tools.jl`

-  This file collects the reusable Julia functions developed across Homework 1, Homework 2, Homework 3, Homework 4, and Homework 5.
+  This file collects the reusable Julia functions developed across Homework 1, Homework 2, Homework 3, Homework 4, Homework 5, and Homework 6.

   - It includes numerical differentiation routines such as scalar derivatives, Jacobians, Hessians, and cross-partial derivatives.
   - It contains the fixed-point / Newton solvers used in Homework 1 for both scalar and vector problems.
   - It provides the local LQ approximation routine from Homework 2 and the Riccati solver from Homework 3.
   - It also includes the growth-model routines used in Homework 5, including steady-state computation, Howard policy iteration, Vaughan's method, LQ policy-function solvers, simulation functions, and moment-construction utilities for calibration.
+  - It also includes the distorted-RBC routines used in Homework 6, including the distorted steady-state solver, the local quadratic approximation for models with fiscal wedges, the modified Riccati solver, Vaughan's method for the distorted Lecture 2 system, and the HW6-specific policy-recovery, simulation, data-loading, and moment-construction functions used for calibration.
   - The file is organized as a Julia module so that the functions can be imported and reused directly in different notebooks.